 There is variety in the styles of teaching by lecturers, and also guest speakers from an assortment of industries, which helps to provide you with different perspectives on a range of topics., Graduate

-The MSc in Business Management is accredited by the Chartered Management Institute.
-Upon successful completion of the degree, you will be awarded CMI Level 7 Diploma in Strategic Management and Leadership and will therefore become a Member of the Chartered Management Institute (MCMI).
+Upon successful completion of the degree, you will be awarded CMI Level 7 Diploma in Strategic Management and Leadership, making you a Member of the Chartered Management Institute (MCMI).
 You can then apply to the CMI for full Chartered Manager status if you wish.

 Modules are assessed through continuous assessment and final examinations.